House Church Training Session 1

 See also

-But the similarities end right here.
-The church is not a piece of iron, it is a living creature.
-In the movie, Tone Stark was nothing without that iron body.
+The church is a living creature.
+In the Iron Man movie, Tony Stark was nothing without that iron body.
 He had no power or abilities.
-The robot possessed power.
-When Tony Stark got himself in that machine, he became powerful and he could do a lot of things that he normally could not do.
-With the church, it is exactly the opposite.
-It is God in us that gives us power and abilities that we normally do not have.
+The robot possessed the power and abilities.
+When Tony Stark got himself in that machine, he became powerful, and he could do many things that he normally could not do.

-So God looked at this new creature and He knew that within the natural realm or the physical world, He would be able to do a lot in and through this wonderful creature called the church.
+So God looked at this new creature, and He knew that within the natural realm, or the physical world, He would be able to do a lot in and through this wonderful creature called the church.
 He could move and lead this church to interact with the rest of the visible creation like He never could since Adam and Eve.
 So God started to put his plans and structures in place.

-So how can I move in and through this wonderful creature God asked himself?
+So how can I move in and through this wonderful creature?
+God asked himself.
 There never was and never will be another creature quite like this one.
-She is one body, one person, the bride and wife of the Son, yet she consists of many individuals, the children of God.
-God knew that this creature will have to be limited in some way.
-She was not God but still of the same class as God and therefore she will possess a lot of power.
-If she is not controlled she can do much harm because of the sheer power that she possesses.
-When God saw what mere men who were not even born of God built that tower, He stopped them.
-This is what God said about them in Genesis 11:6
+She is one body, one person, together with Christ, the church, the bride, and the wife of the Son, yet she consists of many individuals, the children of God.
+He knew that this creature would have to be limited in some way.
+She was not God, but she belonged to the same class as God; therefore, she would possess a great deal of power.
+When God marries a woman (the church), although she is not God, she is still of the same class.
+Although we are not God, we were still created in the image of God.

-And the LORD said, Behold, the people is one, and they have all one language; and this they begin to do: and now nothing will be restrained from them, which they have imagined to do.
+And the LORD said, Behold, the people are one, and they all have one language, and this they begin to do: and now nothing will be restrained from them, which they have imagined to do.

 See also